mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on a black background.

-Membership in an order confers several benefits that are similar to those who possess a Travellers’ Aid Society membership.
+Membership in an order confers several benefits that are similar to those who possess a Travellers' Aid Society membership.
 Knights of a certain domain can often obtain free high passage aboard starships provided they travel within the realm of their title.